 Diesel – Diesel vehicles are typically more expensive to buy outright and can be subject to extra taxes.
 They can, however, be up to 30% more fuel-efficient than a petrol-powered equivalent, they are better at retaining their value and often have lower repair and maintenance costs.
 Diesel vehicles do have a negative impact on the environment which is worth considering when choosing your fleet vehicles.

-Hybrid – Although they tend to be more expensive to buy than conventional vehicles, the maintenance and additional costs of hybrids tend to be lower than petrol or diesel vehicles.
+Hybrid – Although they tend to be more expensive to buy, the maintenance and additional costs of hybrid vehicles tend to be lower than petrol or diesel vehicles.
 They also tend to have higher fuel economy and lower CO2 emissions because they are powered with both a battery and a petrol or diesel-fuelled combustion engine.

 Electric – Electric vehicles are currently more expensive to buy than conventional vehicles.
 However, they have the benefits of having very low refuelling costs, requiring less maintenance and being beneficial for the environment.
 One of the main concerns about electric vehicles is the accessibility of charging points.